Authorizers

 ---|---|

-Top-Level organization authorizer | checks that the user is allowed to access the organization |
+Workspace content authorizer | validates that the user has access permission to the workspace |

 Maximal permission policy authorizer | validates the maximal permission policy RBAC policy in the API exporter workspace |